Homemade Almond Joys is a chocolate treat filled with coconut and a roasted almond. And the best part, it’s only 5-ingredients!

 - Place parchment paper on a cookie sheet and place in the freezer while you melt the chocolate.

 - Dip each coconut roll into the melted chocolate and place on the cold, parchment lined cookie sheet.
+Return to the fridge until set.

 Have you tried this recipe?!